openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Ageless

-Whether you are an android constructed of spaceage material that does not erode over time, the loyal servant of a higher power, or the subject of an arcane ritual, you have unlocked the secret to immortality.
+Whether you are an android constructed of space age material that does not erode over time, the loyal servant of a higher power, or the subject of an arcane ritual, you have unlocked the secret to immortality.
 You are immune to the passage of time and the effects of old age.
 Your body does not age and you cannot be harmed by extraordinary effects that cause aging.
 Based on the source of your agelessness, you can decide whether or not your appearance changes over time.

 ### Arcane Bloodline